Welding Cast Iron for Beginners: Types, Processes, Steps

 - The casting’s mass.
 Small and lightweight castings require less preheating.

 - The complexity of the casting.
 Simple castings without significant variations in thickness require less preheat.

-- The complexity of the joint.
-If the joint is complex and restricted or needs multipass welding, you need more preheating.
+- The joint’s complexity.
+If the joint is complex and restricted or needs multiple beads to fill, you need more preheating.